PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 This is the simulation setup we have created to test and understand how the snapshotter node works.
 Please note that operating this simulation node will not result in any rewards.

-However, starting from the 12th, when the testnet goes live, you will be able to run the node and start earning rewards.
+However, Once the testnet goes live on 12th February, you will be able to run the node and start earning rewards.
 :::

 This section provides a comprehensive guide to setting up and running the Snapshotter Lite Node, including prerequisites and operational instructions.